It Was All a Great Misunderstanding

-“And as for the gray sweater itself, I also happen to know that you removed it from Lost Property two months ago.
-I was there, I watched you do it.”
+“And as for that gray sweater I also happen to know that you removed it from Lost and Found two months ago.
+I was there.
+I watched you do it.”

 “It got cold two months ago.
 We Australians feel the cold, Wendell.
-Do you think I would have stolen this sweater from Lost Property if it wasn’t cold?”
+Do you think I would have stolen this sweater from Lost and Found if it wasn’t cold?”

-“It looks like it was a summer home for an entire generations of moths.
+“It looks like it was a summer home for an entire generation of moths.
 Happy, well-nourished moths.”

-Admittedly, I had shaken the occasional moth out of the sweater, never with malice but more a sense of camaraderie for the little creatures.
-I liked the thing.
-My people call them jumpers, not sweaters, and this was not merely first I’d ever owned but the first I’d ever needed!
+I’ll admit I had shaken the occasional moth out of the sweater.
+Never with malice but with a sense of camaraderie for the little creatures.
+My people don\’t call them sweaters, by the way, they\’re jumpers, and this was the first I’d ever owned.
+I was very fond of it, holes and all.

 But Wendell was wrong to imply I dressed carelessly.
-I was an employee of Harvard Medical School’s Central IT department, and we had a good reason for everything we did.
+I was an employee of Harvard Medical School’s Central IT department, and we rarely did anything without a good reason.
 We liked to show up to work a little unkempt because it implied that we were too preoccupied with the esoteric to bother with the sartorial.
 Dressing shabbily reminds everybody of our respective importance.
 Or, to put it another way, my ‘sweater’ implied a threateningly high level of technical competence.
 It also recommended that everybody had therefore better be nice to me or I wouldn\’t fix their computers.

-“People like me,” I said to him,“don’t believe in dress codes.”
+“People like myself,” I said to Wendell, “don’t believe in dress codes.”

 “It’s completely different.
 There are principles at stake.
 For generations, men dreamed of not being required to wear ties.
 Men once stood and died on blood-stained barricades for the right not to wear a tie, and here you are, brazenly spitting on their legacy.